-The Libereka platform enables international students to apply to multiple universities and accept scholarships with one application form and one set of documents.
+The Libereka platform (now known as MasterAS) enables international students to apply to multiple universities and accept scholarships with one application form and one set of documents.

 “Libereka makes recruiting students simpler, cheaper and more efficient”

 Chief executive of Education Index Soumik Ganguly, who formerly worked as head of digital products and candidate engagement at QS, hopes Libereka will simplify the student recruitment process for both students and universities.